 The juice of the lemon is also useful for providing the lemon fragrance, along with the fruit’s distinctive tartness.
 You can also use lime to get a similar tartness along with a slightly different citrus flavor.

-Note that because lemon juice is tart, it may not be suitable for all recipes that require lemon peel since the peel itself is not tart.
+Note that because lemon juice is tart, it may not be suitable for all recipes that require lemon peel, since the peel itself is not tart.
 You should also note that lemon juice is not as potent as lemon peel or the two substitutes above.
 This means that you may need more of it to provide a strong lemon flavor.

 Use 3 tablespoons of lemon juice in place of 1 tablespoon of lemon peel.

-Citron is a citrus fruit that some experts believe is one of the ancestors of the lemon.
+Citron is a citrus fruit that some experts believe is one ancestor of the lemon.
 Some researchers believe that the lemon that we know is a hybrid of citron and sour orange.
 Citron has a very thick rind, which is popular for making preserves.
 Candied citron peel is made by boiling the peel in sugar syrup.
 It can make an excellent substitute for candied lemon peel.

 Preserved lemons consist mostly of lemon peel and are often used in Moroccan dishes to provide a strong lemon flavor.
 They are an effective substitute for fresh or dried lemon peel in savory dishes.